tuduongquyet/uget-macos/README.md

 	*Steps 3 and 4 of this section assume you are running from within the jhbuild shell.*

-3. To bundle all available Geany themes, get them from
+3. To bundle all available uGet themes, get them from

 	<https://github.com/geany/geany-themes>